nedwards/developing-with-accessibility/README.md

 ### Tabindex

-Always structure your code appropriately as this is the best solution rather than forcing the index order, applying a positive tabindex order is not advised.
+Always structure your code appropriately as this is the best solution rather than forcing the index order.
+Applying a positive `tabindex=""` order is not advised.

 #### Do
 - Use `tabindex="0"` to include an element in the natural tab order of the content